 This is a wonderful garnish for creamy soups and also great as a topping for tostados.

 Term Note…Escabeche is pronounced es-cah-BAY-chay in Spanish and es-cah-BESH in French.
 However you pronounce it, the term usually connotes vinegar, herbs, and stock, water, or oil.
-Cooks are all over the map in the ways they compose an escabeche, but essentially, if you think “brothy vinaigrette enrobing or covering vegetables, chicken, or seafood,” you have the general idea.
+Cooks are all over the map in the ways they compose an escabeche, but essentially, if you think “brothy vinaigrette enrobing or covering vegetables, chicken, or seafood,” you have a general idea.

 8 large prawns, deveined and in the shell